Darxo/Hardened/README.md

 - Remove the hidden "25% more injury threshold" for all characters when receiveing a head hit
 - You can no longer do two Arenas during the same day
 - Retreating NPCs, that are fleeing and in Zone of Control will now seek the border correctly, if possible
+- **Repel** can no longer push someone back in a 90° angle
 - Other Actors moving in or out of the range of someone with **Lone Wolf** now cause that effect to update instantly
 - Allow cut, copy and mark operations in input fields that are full.
 Limit Ctrl-Combinations, Delete and Arrow Key presses in input fields to one per press
 - Items that you drop during battle are now correctly re-equipped afterwards
 - Improve knock back logic for **Spiked Impaler** to behave like the Knock Back skill from shields
 - Newly spawned faction parties no longer teleport a few tiles towards their destination during the first tick
 - Hitpoint and Armor damage base damage rolls for attacks are no longer separate.
 The same base damage roll is now used for both damage types
+- IdleSounds on higher combat speed are now played less frequently than on lower combat speed
 - Hitpoints recovery on brothers is now more accurate (camping recovery fix)
 - Fix some positional effects (e.g. Lone Wolf or Entrenched) visually persisting outside of combat
 - Dying enemies no longer set the LastCombatResult to `EnemyDestroyed`, unless they were the last one to die.
 This fixes a rare Sunken Library exploit